BMHLab/AHBAprocessing/README.md

 Figures in our paper can be regenerated using `makeFigures.m` in the `plotting` folder.
 All scripts should be run from the root directory.
 Other relevant analysis scripts are in `dataProcessing`.

 ### Example usage:
-After downloading [data from figshare](https://doi.org/10.6084/m9.figshare.6852911) to the `data` directory, add the contents of the mater directory to the path using "AddPaths" function.
+After downloading [data from figshare](https://doi.org/10.6084/m9.figshare.6852911) to the `data` directory, add the contents of the mater directory to the path using `AddPaths` function.

 To enable distance calculation on the cortical surface, install `toolbox_fast_marching toolbox`.
 To install the toolbox run the following lines within matlab from the `code/peripheralFunctions/toolbox_fast_marching` directory (for more information refer to [documentation](https://au.mathworks.com/matlabcentral/fileexchange/6110-toolbox-fast-marching)):